This article will attempt to help the reader to better understand these issues, which often confuse even advanced collectors and dealers.

 SOFT PAPER – A looser-weave paper than hard, so feels softer, displays a weave when held to light, looks grayer under UV light than hard, and shows lots of perf tip fibers with good magnification.

-(Colors are those designated by the Scott Catalog.
+(Colors are those designated by the Number Catalog.
 Listed here are only those which sometimes are confusing or difficult.
 We will attempt to simplify them for this article).

 12c THROUGH 96c VALUES – THE “RED” COLORS